4C-multiphysics/website/index.md

 # BACI: Research in Computational Multi-Physics

-**BACI** ("Bavarian Advanced Computational Initiative") is a parallel multiphysics research code to analyze and solve a plethora of physical problems by means of _computational mechanics_.
+**BACI** ("Bavarian Advanced Computational Initiative") is a parallel multi-physics research code to analyze and solve a plethora of physical problems by means of _computational mechanics_.

 **BACI** provides simulation capabilities for a variety of physical models, including